holypython/Watermarkd/README.md

 - wm_text, (default= Watermarkd) : Watermark Text
 - wm_trans, (default= 85) : Watermark Transparency
 - font_size, (default= 55) : Watermark Font Size
+- font_name, (default= "arial.ttf") : Font Type
-- output_filename, (default= r"c:/Users/"+user_path+"/Desktop/watermarkd.png") : Watermarked File Name While Saving
+- output_filename, (default= r"c:/Users/"+user_path+"/Desktop/watermarkd.png") : Watermarked File Name When Saving
+- output_folder_name, (default= r"c:/Users/"+user_path+"/Desktop/watermarkd_/") : Watermarked File Path When Batch Saving

 # Use Cases

-Although watermarking technology existed long before digital technologies, it's use cases reached astronomical levels with the revolution of digital imaging brought about in the last couple of decades.
+Although watermarking technology existed long before digital technologies (on money, stamps and special documents), its use cases reached astronomical levels with the revolution of digital imaging brought about in the last couple of decades.

 Watermarkd aims to help users do watermarking in the most practical sense, without having to open resource heavy Photo Editors.
 You can probably be done with Watermarking all together via Watermarkd in the time that it takes for a traditional Image Editing Software to load up in most computers.